 This means a tenant may have been smoking in the property for a year, or may have moved in pets that we did not agree to…or worse.
 The 90 day inspection is designed to catch things before they get out of hand and out of control.
 It lets our tenants know that we will be there if they need us, but more importantly that the care and condition of your property is our priority.

 Detailed move-in walkthrough and orientation:

 When we move a new tenant into your property, we meet at the property to execute the lease, perform the move-in inspection, and collect the first month’s rent.
 But, when most property managers are saying goodbye, we take the time to walk through the inside and the outside of your property to educate our new tenant on what is expected of them in terms of care and maintenance of your property.

 We explain how things work and how to avoid potential damage to the property.
 We remind them that changing the furnace filters is their responsibility and we show them how to do it.
 We show them where the emergency shut-off is for the natural gas and for the water.
 We talk about what to do and what the tenant’s obligations are in case of an emergency.

 After the walk through, our tenant will have learned some things about home maintenance that they probably did not know before.
 They will also know that we have expectations of them, that we will be checking in on them, and that your property is our top priority.

 We use the best software in the business:

-You will have access to your own Owners Portal that lets you look at past and current Statements as well as any other related documents.
+You will have access to your own Owners Portal that lets you look at past and current statements as well as any other related documents.
 Our tenants love the software because they can see their account online and they can pay rent directly through their Tenant Portal.
 We have seen a decrease in late rent payments due to the Rent Payment software system.
-This software also helps us create professional looking internet marketing materials for your property.
+This software also helps us create professionally-designed internet marketing materials for your property.

 Geographic service area: